 When you see calorie measures in food or related to exercise, you’re almost certainly looking at large calories.
 Sometimes small calories are abbreviated with a small “c” in “cal” and large with a big “C” in “Cal,” but in practice, large calories are often simply just called “calories” (or kilocalories).

-How many calories are in things we eat?
+How many calories are in the things we eat?

 Different components of our foods have different calorie contents.
 The main components of food contain the following calorie counts:

 - Fat: 9 Cal/gram